-"Positive and satisfying relationships are essential for our well-being and can provide us with deep and profound human connections." -- sh
+"Positive and satisfying relationships are essential for our well-being and provide us with deep and profound human connections." -- sh

 I work primarily with romantic relationships, which can sometimes get stuck, hit an obstacle, become overwhelmed with conflict and disagreement, or slowly grind to a confusing and monotonous halt.